 When it comes to knowing what software is installed on the computers that you manage there are myriad ways to discover.
-Here are the 7 reasons a windows administrator might not know what is installed on their systems:
+Here are the four reasons a windows administrator might not know what is installed on their systems:

 Limiting inventory collection to entries in Add/Remove Programs

 Giving them what they ‘ask for’

 1. Software inventory is much more than what is listed in Add/Remove

 While true that most of what you’ll need to report on will be gleaned from this section, sometimes the data you need isn’t a stand-alone program per se, but rather a file or group of files that together may cause a vulnerability.

 The solution is to determine what you are looking for and then find the right solutions, be they over the counter or custom scanning ability.
 Keep reading to see some common mistakes made by admins on the quest for too much information.

 2. The registry is a big place and it’s easy to get lost

 You need to know what you’re looking for before you create a custom scanner to glean registry data.
 That said, sometimes the registry is the only place to get the data, especially when you are looking for the configuration of specific applications.